wxpl/wxpl.github.io/docs/waves-polska/index.md

 ``wxpl.club``{: .fs-6 }

-> *The funds from minting of new blocks are currently distributed once a week.
-As PoS strength increases, we will increase the frequency of distribution.
-We charge a 2% fee to partially cover the cost of running the validator.*
+> *The funds from minting of new blocks are currently distributed once a day.
+We charge a 3% fee to partially cover the cost of running the validator.*

 ---